Middle Class Scholarship

-8. To get assistance completing the FAFSA or CA Dream Act Application, students are encouraged to attend a free Cash for College workshop in your community beginning on October 1st but before the March 2nd application deadline.
+8. To get assistance completing the FAFSA or CA Dream Act Application, students are encouraged to attend a free Cash for College workshop in your community beginning on October 1st, but before the March 2nd application deadline.
 Students must reapply each year.
 For workshop locations and more information on Cash for College, please visit cash4college.csac.ca.gov.

-10. If you need more information about this scholarship contact your UC or CSU campus Financial Aid Office or check your www.webgrants4students.org account.
+10. If you need more information about this scholarship, contact your UC or CSU campus Financial Aid Office or check your mygrantinfo.csac.ca.gov account.

 - Attend a California high school for a minimum of 3 years or attain credits equivalent to 3 or more years of high school coursework and have a combination of 3 or more years at a California elementary or secondary school or attained credits at a CA community college totaling 3 or more years, or a combination of any of the previous, totaling 3 or more years, AND

 - Enroll in an accredited and qualified California college or university; and,